Begin Therapy

 Posttraumatic Stress Disorder

 It’s a debilitating condition that can develop after exposure to any event that results in psychological trauma.
 Symptoms may include flashbacks, avoidance of reminders of the traumatic event, and increased anxiety or emotional arousal (hypervigilance).
+Explore our stress management techniques for better help.

 Specific Phobias